1903ecb/obsidian-repository/docs/index.md

-# Obsidian Notes
+# Index

 This is my memex!

-My notes are categorized into HIST notes , Ideas, Sources , Other ,
+My notes are categorized into `HIST notes` , `Ideas`, `Sources` , `Other` ,

-HIST notes perptain to my lecture notes, all of my notes after [[Feb 1, W4 notes]] are new to this memex
+`HIST notes` perptain to my lecture notes, `Sources` pertain to external research, and `Ideas` are the general themes that connect lecture content to external research and my own thoughts

 ---
-Thoughts on this memex:
+What I have added since Memex 2:

+All `HIST notes` created after March 8th are new.

+I have added the new ideas note [[war develops tech]]

-I am fully aware that I do not have 10 sources for this memex.
-However, I have since added two new sources ( [[As We May Think, Vannevar Bush]] , [[Connections, Yesterday Tomorrow and You Ep]] ) since the last memex.
+I am  aware that I do not have 15 sources for this memex.
+However, I have since added 5 new sources ( [[Ether Or, exurb1a video]] , [[Dark Territory review]] , [[How a simple ‘hello’ became the first message sent via the Internet]] , [[How the space race built today's technology]] , [[Enigma Machine, Numberphile]] ) since the last memex.

-I have been finding doing readings and sources very difficult but I have a lot of ideas for sources and working on adding them to the next memex.